martinpitt/umockdev/README.rst

   libumockdev through the ``umockdev-wrapper`` program.

-- The ``umockdev-run`` program builds a sandbox using libumockdev, can load ``*.umockdev`` and ``*.ioctl`` files into it, and run a program in that sandbox.
+- The ``umockdev-run`` program builds a sandbox using libumockdev, can load ``*.umockdev``, ``*.ioctl``, and ``*.script`` files into it, and run a program in that sandbox.
 I. e. it is a CLI interface to libumockdev, which is useful in the "debug a failure with a particular device" use case if you get the text dumps from a bug report.
 This automatically takes care of using the preload library, i. e. you don't need ``umockdev-wrapper`` with this.
 You cannot use this program if you need to simulate uevents or change attributes/properties on the fly; for those you need to use libumockdev directly.

 Examples
 ========